sstevener/Group-Project-2/README.md

 # Group Project 2 - Ski Resorts

-PPT - Contains the back up presentation
+PPT - Contains the back up PowerPoint presentation.

 Resources - Contains the original dataset, cleaned versions plus code to convert from csv to json, from json to geojson format, csv to sqlite, and database schema.